KeaCluster/react-starter-guide/Part6.md

 However the adjustments for this change would require further reading and investigation.

 Another technique involved would be [lazy loading](https://react.dev/reference/react/lazy#lazy).
-This allows us to implement promises (a common js practice) to render a component.
+This allows us to implement [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
+Which are a common js practice, to render a component.
 Which can come in handy when, and where, large files like images are involved.

 Adding to all of this.